Pragya-Malik/My-DevOps-Journey/Day-02.md

 2. Wrote small programs using:
   - Conditions inside loops
   - Functions with inputs and outputs

+-> Python Virtual Environment(venv):

+1. Learned what a virtual environment is:
+  - Creating
+  - Activating
+  - Deactivating
+  - Installation of Packages inside venv using pip

+3. Understood why venv is important:
+  - Isolate project dependencies
+  - Avoid version conflicts
+  - Keep the system Python clean
+  - Different projects can use different library versions

 -> Python Data Structures (Hands-on): [*Understood how lists and dictionaries are widely used in automation scripts.*]